sbeckeriv/pic314/README.md

-photopi
+pic314
 =======

-PhotoPi is an opensourced Pi Powered picture frame.
+Pic314 (PicPi) is an opensourced Pi Powered picture frame.
 A replacement for my name brand POS.
 Currently downloads images from google accounts via IMAP.